pavle-doby/doby-git-setup/README.md

 Scripts for setting up git `configuration`, `credentials` & `ssh-key` on Linux or Unix-like (eg. MacOS) systems.

+## Prerequisites

+1. Make sure you have `git` installed on your system.
+2. Clone this repository => `git clone https://github.com/pavle-doby/doby-git-setup.git`
+3. Go to the cloned directory => `cd doby-git-setup`

 ## Run Full Setup

 Setup your config, credentials & ssh key in one go.